 glaucoma (increased pressure in the eyes)

-difficulties in urination as a result of an enlarged prostate
+difficulties in urination due to an enlarged prostate

 unexplained high fever, sore throat and mouth ulcers

-Some medicines may interact with mirtazapine.
+Some medicines and mirtazapine may interfere with each other.
 These include:

-MAOIs (such as phenelzine, tranylcypromine, moclobemide, linezolid, methylene blue and selegiline)
+MAOIs (such as phenelzine, tranylcypromine, moclobemide, linezolid, and selegiline)

 medicines to help you sleep or calm down (e.g. benzodiazepines and tranquillisers)

 medicines containing St. John's wort (hypericum perforatum)